SuperNOVAS v1.5

 Parameters

-sc_pos[km] Geocentric (x, y, z) position vector in km.
+sc_pos[km] Geocentric (x, y, z) position vector.
 NULL defaults to the origin

-sc_vel[km/s] Geocentric (x, y, z) velocity vector in km/s.
+sc_vel[km/s] Geocentric (x, y, z) velocity vector.
 NULL defaults to zero speed.

 [out]locPointer to earth-orbit location data structure to populate.